snowdon-dev/node-llm-test/README.md

 this was because of the lack of public information to train them on.
 This test proves it.

+See the video I made this for at youtube.com/@snowdon-dev

 Here's a punchy YouTube Short title that aligns with current SEO trends:

 "If Piracy Is Theft… AI Is a Crime Scene 💀 (Try the Web App!)"